Savvythelegend/PGDocs/docs/bootstrap.md

 - Physical migrations of CloudNativePG clusters to different namespaces or Kubernetes clusters

-!!!
-Important
+:::important
-    Avoid using this method, based on physical replication, to migrate an existing PostgreSQL cluster outside of Kubernetes into CloudNativePG, unless you are completely certain that all [requirements](#requirements) are met and the operation has been
+Avoid using this method, based on physical replication, to migrate an
+    existing PostgreSQL cluster outside of Kubernetes into CloudNativePG, unless you are completely certain that all [requirements](#requirements) are met and the operation has been